great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_mssql_datasource.rst

 This guide shows how to connect to a MSSQL Datasource.
 Great Expectations uses SqlAlchemy to connect to MSSQL, and relies further on the PyODBC driver.

-.. admonition:: Prerequisites: This how-to guide assumes you have already:

-  - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
-  - Obtained database credentials for MSSQL, including username, password, hostname, and database.

 Steps
 -----